Sign up to receive email updates on new products and treatment announcements, special promotions, sales and more

-Anyone can find themselves dealing with this type of acne, and it is more common than you may think.
-Family history can be a good indication that you may have this problem yourself, although this isn’t always the case.
+Anyone can find themselves dealing with cystic acne, and it is more common than you may think.
+Family history can be a good indication that you may have this problem yourself, although this isn't always the case.
 Those in their teens and twenties, people with naturally oily skin, and those with hormonal imbalances are more likely to deal with severe acne.

 Where Does It Occur?